TroutTrout

 3. Integrate with Existing Security Systems

-Anomaly detection should be part of a broader security strategy, integrating with Intrusion Detection Systems (IDS) and Security Information and Event Management (SIEM) solutions to provide comprehensive coverage.
+Anomaly detection should be part of a broader security strategy, integrating with Intrusion Detection Systems (IDS) and Security Information and Event Management (SIEM) solutions for full protocol and traffic coverage.

 Challenges in Anomaly Detection